Skip to content

 What is actually critical:

-Lack of EU consumption reduction and responsibility
+Lack of consumption reduction and EU ownership

 The era of irresponsibility, looking away and ignoring must come to an end.